 4. Feedback

-When giving feedback on your song, it is best to do it in writing.
-Try to be as specific as you can, especially when it comes to the timing of sounds in the mix.
-Instead of saying “the guitar in the end of the first chorus,” say “the guitar at 02:13”.
+When giving feedback on your song, you should do so in writing.
+Try to be as specific as you can, especially when it comes to timing references for sounds in the mix.
+Instead of saying “the guitar at the end of the first chorus,” say “the guitar at 02:13.”
+If you turn to KMR for a larger music project, we use an application called Samply to communicate feedback; in this app, you can easily timestamp your comments, ensuring clear communication between the mixer and the artist/producer.

 In Conclusion